SOE's specialist sector for road transport engineers

 - Heavy mobile plant & materials handling equipment (MHE)

 - Light commercial vehicles

-The HGV & PSV industries has in recent years taken great leaps ahead in terms of technology, safety and environmental outputs.
-Vehicles and vehicle workshops are clean, modern workspaces where you are as likely to fault find and repair with a state of the art electronic diagnostic system, as the more traditional - but just as important manual tools.
+The HGV & PSV industries have, in recent years, taken great leaps ahead in terms of technology, safety and environmental outputs.
+Vehicles and vehicle workshops are clean, modern workspaces where you are as likely to fault find and repair with a state of the art electronic diagnostic system, as the more traditional (but just as important) manual tools.
 It is this versatility which makes road transport engineers true experts.